-8 Things You Should Know About the Rasmussen College RN to BSN Online Program
+8 Things You Should Know About the Rasmussen University RN to BSN Online Program

 You’ve always intended on returning to school to advance your nursing education one day.
 After spending some time serving patients as a registered nurse (RN) and solidifying your passion for the field, you’re ready to take that next step in pursuing a Bachelor of Science in Nursing (BSN).